OsmosysSoftware/osmo-x/apps/api/docs/development-setup.md

 # Development Setup

-This document outlines the steps required to set up your Osmo-Notify for development.
+This document outlines the steps required to set up your OsmoX for development.
 By following these steps, you'll be able to run your application locally with the necessary environment variables and database configuration.

 Certainly!
-Here's the list of prerequisites with version numbers for Osmo-Notify's development setup:
+Here's the list of prerequisites with version numbers for OsmoX's development setup:

 ## Prerequisites

-Before setting up Osmo-Notify for development, ensure you have the following prerequisites with the specified versions:
+Before setting up OsmoX for development, ensure you have the following prerequisites with the specified versions:

 - **NVM (Node Version Manager):** Use NVM to manage Node.js versions.
 - **Node.js** Node.js v20.x or higher.